 Not only is Cretan olive oil delicious, but it is also an ingredient for authentic and healthy cosmetics.

-The locals have understood the health benefits of olive oil for your skin and the rest of your body.
-There are stories that tell how grandmothers used to make certain olive oil creams to treat different skin diseases.
+The locals understood the health benefits of olive oil for the skin and the rest of the body.
+Some stories tell how grandmothers used to make certain olive oil creams to treat different skin diseases.

 Thankfully, locals have used this knowledge to open stores and workshops specializing in olive oil cosmetics.

-Although you can find those products in most souvenir stores and pharmacies, it is best to visit a specialized cosmetics store.
-There, the variety is large while the prices are on the lower end.
+Although you can find those products in most souvenir stores and pharmacies, visiting a specialized cosmetics store is best.
+There, the variety is large, and the prices are lower.

 Cretan Recipe Book

-There is no doubt that tasting Cretan food should be among the first things to do in Crete.
+Tasting Cretan food should be among the first things to do in Crete.
 However, you do not always need to be on the island to enjoy the local cuisine.
-You can literally take the secrets of Cretan cuisine with you back home.
+You can take the secrets of Cretan cuisine with you back home.

 Prepare to travel back to Crete, even if it is only through its tastes and just for a few hours or minutes.